apache/httpd-site/content/dev/debugging.md

 binary files they represent, e.g., mod_usertrack.pdb will unpack alongside mod_usertrack.so.

+1. Optional: Obtain `procdump` from Sysinternals.

 1. Invoke `drwtsn32` and ensure you are creating a crash dump file, you are dumping all thread contexts, your log and crash dump paths make sense, and (depending on the nature of the bug) you pick an appropriate crash dump type.
 (Full is quite large, but necessary sometimes for a programmer-type to load your crash dump into a debugger and begin unwinding exactly what has happened.
 Mini is sufficient for your first pass through the process.)

+   You can use `procdump` or `procdump -ma` at this stage instead.

 1. Note that if you previously installed and then uninstalled other debugging software, you may need to invoke `drwtsn32 -i` in order to make